pellepelster/mango-documentation/model/project.md

 ### XML Artifacts (src-gen-xml)

-For each entity from the model a XML schema as well as a WSDL definition is generated that uses these schemas to provide import/export webservices for these entities.
+For each entity from the model a XML schema as well as a WSDL definition is generated that uses these schemes to provide import/export webservices for these entities.